Speech Therapy Burlington

 Speaking is an important part of life, and speech therapy for kids can help your child develop these skills.
 It also helps them become more confident and thrive.

-Nurit Nadler, speech language pathologist focus her practice solely on speech therapy for kids.
+Our pediatric peech language pathologists focus their practice solely on speech therapy for kids.

 In preparation for your first speech therapy session, we offer a free 15-minute consultation to help determine the best course of treatment.
 This is a more informal opportunity for you to express any concerns and ask any questions about speech therapy.